-Implants do not last a lifetime.
+Breast implants do not last a lifetime.
 If you get breast implants, you should expect that you will need additional surgery in the future to fix problems or remove your implants.
 Below are some common reasons why you might need your implants removed.
 You can click on the links for more information:

 Many women with breast implants complain of joint pain, chronic fatigue, fibromyalgia, memory issues, hair loss, and flu-like symptoms.
 If you are experiencing any of these symptoms, they may be autoimmune reactions from the silicone or other chemicals in your implants.
-This is especially likely if you had autoimmune or connective tissue diseases before getting implants, or if any of your family members have those diseases (such as diabetes, lupus, arthritis, and scleroderma).
-Women with autoimmune symptoms or a family history were intentionally excluded from the studies because the implant companies were concerned that the implants could trigger those symptoms.
+This is especially likely if you had autoimmune or connective tissue diseases before getting implants, or if any of your family members have those diseases (such as multiple sclerosis, lupus, arthritis, and scleroderma).
+Women with autoimmune symptoms or a family history were intentionally excluded from breast implant studies because the implant companies were concerned that the implants could trigger those symptoms.
 If you are experiencing any of these symptoms, you should consider having your implants surgically removed.

 Other complications, like problems with how your breasts look, might also cause you to want your implants removed.

 The longer you have implants, the more likely you will have one or more of the complications listed above.
 If you experience serious issues with your implants and need them removed, replacing them could cause continued problems.
 For example, many women with problems like capsular contracture, pain, or autoimmune problems will continue to have problems if their implants are replaced.
 This could result in an expensive cycle of surgeries.

 Removing breast implants is more a complicated surgery than putting them in and requires a skilled plastic surgeon.
 For more information on finding an experienced plastic surgeon to remove your breast implants, click here.

 All articles have been reviewed and approved by Diana Zuckerman, PhD, and other senior staff.